bvda/hack-your-education-ece/slides/slides/1_git/git.md

 ### Ignore

 * Just a file called '.gitignore'
-* Which contains regexp of files to be ignored
+* Which contains 'regexp' of files to be ignored

 ```
 .svn